-This Programme Grant, number EP/I034548/1, will address some of the exciting opportunities and challenges emerging in the area of spatial transformations (STs) and electromagnetism (EM).
+This Programme Grant, number EP/I034548/1, addressed some of the exciting opportunities and challenges emerging in the area of spatial transformations (STs) and electromagnetism (EM).
 Recent UK-led breakthroughs in the theory of STs, such as the possibilities concerning cloaking and invisibility, have caught both the scientific and popular imagination, and have stimulated a huge growth in related research around the world.
 The potential of the underlying ST approaches, however, have much wider applicability than cloaking alone, in arguably more important applications that span communications, energy transfer, sensors and security.
 However, theory and concepts are outstripping practical demonstration and testing, leading to a mismatch in what may be theorised and computed and what can be realised for impact in society and commerce.
-We aim to address these issues over the course of the project.
+We aimed to address these issues over the course of the project.

-Within these pages, you will find more information on our research objectives and methodologies, news articles describing our research, and much more, including a reference database of papers related to spatial transformations, transformation optics and metamaterials, our own publications list and the facilities we utilise in our work.
+Within these pages, you will find more information on our research objectives and methodologies, news articles describing our research, and much more, including a reference database of papers related to spatial transformations, transformation optics and metamaterials, our own publications list and the facilities we utilised in our work.

 If you wish to contact us for any reason, please visit the Contact page.